 - Import the email campaign data into Salesforce.

-If you have Mailchimp email campaign data that you want to import into Salesforce, you can first extract all campaign folders with a Mailchimp export, then use a lookup from another Mailchimp resource to add information to the export data.
-Then you can use results mapping to send the aggregated data to Salesforce.
+If you have Mailchimp email campaign data that you want to import into Salesforce, you can first extract all campaign folders with a Mailchimp export, then use a lookup from another Mailchimp resource to add or replace fields returned by the lookup results back into the source data.
+The source data passed on to the Salesforce import includes the data returned by the lookup.

 Click the + icon on the lookup step to configure the lookup.